NOTACAL logo

 The One Rep Max (1RM) Calculator estimates the maximum weight you can lift for a single repetition based on the weight you can lift for multiple reps.
 This method of estimating your 1RM from submaximal lifts is safer and more practical than attempting a true one-rep maximum, which carries greater injury risk and requires spotters and specialized equipment.
 Submaximal testing reduces injury risk significantly while still providing reliable data for program design and exercise prescription.
 Knowing your 1RM is essential for designing effective strength training programs, as it allows you to calculate appropriate training loads based on percentages of your current maximum.
 Most strength programs prescribe sets at 70-85% of 1RM for hypertrophy and 85-100% for maximal strength development.

 The One Rep Max Calculator estimates your maximum strength from submaximal efforts using three validated formulas.
 The calculator uses three validated formulas: Epley, Brzycki, and Lombardi.
 Each formula estimates 1RM differently, and taking the average of all three provides a more reliable estimate than any single formula.
-The Epley formula is widely used in research settings and clinical testing because of its simplicity and reasonable accuracy across different exercises.
-The Brzycki formula was developed specifically for the bench press but works well for both upper and lower body exercises.
-The Lombardi formula uses an exponential relationship between repetitions and maximum weight, accounting for the fact that strength decreases non-linearly as reps increase.
+The Epley formula is widely used in research settings and clinical testing because of its simplicity and reasonable accuracy across different exercises. [epley-1985] The Brzycki formula was developed specifically for the bench press but works well for both upper and lower body exercises. [brzycki-1993] The Lombardi formula uses an exponential relationship between repetitions and maximum weight, accounting for the fact that strength decreases non-linearly as reps increase.

 Understanding your 1RM helps you train more effectively by ensuring you use the right weights for your goals.
 Periodized training programs that cycle through different intensity zones based on your 1RM have been shown to produce superior strength gains compared to linear progression alone.
 Most strength coaches recommend retesting your 1RM every 4-8 weeks to adjust training loads appropriately.
 Tracking your estimated 1RM over time provides objective evidence of strength progress.